acumos/system-integration/docs/z2a/installation-guide.rst

 The process flow of `z2a` Flow-1 is depicted in the following diagram.

 .. image:: images/z2a-flow-1.jpg
+   :width: 100 %

 ..

   NOTE: `z2a` (Flow-1) should not be used as a production environment deployment tool at this time.  `z2a` (Flow-1) has been primarily designed for development and/or test environment installations.
 Currently, a key component of `z2a` (Flow-1), `kind` -  Kubernetes in Docker - is not recommended for production installation or production workloads.
-..

 What is `z2a` Flow-2?
 ---------------------